 Measurement of temperature should be performed using a reliable technique.
 The most readily available and accurate techniques include a bladder catheter with thermistor tip, tympanic thermometer (although many tympanic thermometers do not read below 34°C), or esophageal monitoring (not as widely available).
 Rectal temperature measurements are not as responsive to changes in core body temperature as the previously noted techniques.
 Oral and axillary temperature measurements are not reliable in hypothermic patients and should not be utilized.

-Environmental hypothermia (also known as accidental hypothermia), occurs ...
+Environmental hypothermia (also known ...